 To me, toughness comes from experience.
 It’s something that develops when someone chooses to be strong when shit hits the fan.
-It’s absolutely something that can be learned because it is the product of attitude – and attitude is a choice.
+It IS ABSOLUTELY a quality that can be learned because grit is the product of attitude – and attitude is a choice.
 Is it easy to keep a good attitude when things get tough?
 No…definitely not.
-But it is possible.
+But it’s possible.
 It’s a conscious decision.
 And that’s where this all really starts.
 It’s a choice that you have the power over.
 How will you react?
 When something hurts, do you wave the white flag or get out the gloves?

 I ask because I think this is SO important in life, and determination and grit seem to be increasingly rare.
 How much tenacity do you have?
-Are resilient… or do you buckle under pressure?
-Do you embrace challenges or run from them?
+Are you resilient… or do you buckle under pressure?
+Do you embrace challenges, or do you run from them?

-The answers to these questions will say a lot about who you are at the core.
+Let me tell you something — your answers to those questions say a lot about who you really are.